 Transfer your old pensions to the Moneyfarm SIPP

-As the average Brit has around 11 jobs in their career, they probably have 11 different pensions to go with it.
+As the average Brit has over 11 different jobs in their career, they probably have multiple different pensions to go with it.
 If you’re not exactly sure what pensions you have, you can use the government pension tracing scheme set by the Department for Work and Pensions.

 There are a number of reasons why you might think about transferring your pension: